melosamsam/App_Design_Project_1/README.md

 I have chosen this design among the 4 proposed as it was one that allowed me to play with interactivity and create different pages and I liked the clean design.
 I decided to use XML on Android Studio for this project as it seemed like the easiest option.
 It seemed easier as it resembles html in its structure and I had a previous experience with html.
 For the pages I decided to keep the font and size fonts fixed regardless of the screen size in order to stick to the original design's characteristics.
 In order to have a neat program, every string is defined in the string folder and every shape and image created are located in the same drawable folder.
+The exact fonts have been imported and are located in the fonts folder.
 The elements have been constrained according to percentages in order for the layout to adapt to the screen size.
 The colors have been respected using the exact hexa code found on the original Figma design.
 In order to see each white rectangle better, a shadow has been added using the elevation.